-Advanced Placement and International Baccalaureate.
+Advanced Placement, International Baccalaureate and A-

-Westmont grants advanced placement and/or credit to students who present scores of 4 or 5 on the Advanced Placement Tests of the College Entrance Examination Board and for scores of 5, 6, or 7 on Higher-Level subject examinations of the International Baccalaureate Program.
-The College limits credit to a maximum of 32 Advanced Placement/IB units.
+Level Exams.
+Westmont grants academic credit to students who present scores of 4 or 5 on the Advanced Placement Tests of the College Entrance Examination Board, for scores of 5, 6, or 7 on Higher-Level subject examinations of the International Baccalaureate Program and for scores of A, A and B on the General Certificate of Education A-Level examinations.
+The College limits credit to a maximum of 32 Advanced Placement/International Baccalaureate/A-Level units.
 Up to three Westmont-approved Advanced Placement exams may be applied to the general education Common Inquiries curriculum requirements.
-Students may petition to apply Advanced Placement credit in additional Common Inquiries areas upon completing an advanced course in the area at Westmont.
+Students may petition to apply Advanced Placement credit in additional Common Inquiries areas upon completing an advanced course in the subject area at Westmont.